 It doesn’t care that creative expression is busting you at the seams, and that sitting down to write every day is the very thing that will bring you alive once more.

-All it cares is that you’re still breathing.
+All it cares about is that you’re still breathing.

 Promising yourself you’re going to do better tomorrow is not going to dissolve this deeply loyal protector within.
 Your internal resistance system was built Ford tough.